 2) Pathogen Interactions: I will determine how pathogens interact with each other in a coinfected host.
 Approach: Three of the four pathogens (N. ceranae, V. destructor and DWV) have already been isolated.
-I will be working on perfecting inoculation techniques and isolating BQCV in 2018.
-Inoculation studies will be conducted in a lab setting using field-realistic pathogen combinations identified from the field study in objective 1.
+I will be working on isolating BQCV and perfecting inoculation techniques in 2018. .
+I will conduct inoculation studies in the lab using field-realistic pathogen combinations identified from the field study in objective 1.
 By measuring disease loads after coinfection, I will characterize how the Primary infection reacts to secondary infection.

 3) Synergistic Effects and Host Mortality: I will determine how these pathogen-pathogen interactions affect host mortality at both an individual and colony setting.
 Approach: I will select a subset of pathogen combinations from research objective 2 and conduct inoculation experiments using small experimental colonies (micro-colonies).
-Individual mortalities as well as colony loss will be recorded.
+Mortality of individuals as well as colony loss will be recorded.
 Surviving bees will be assayed for pathogen loads.

-A) Broader Impacts: Community Ecology Approach to Infectious Disease.
+Broader Impacts: A) Community Ecology Approach to Infectious Disease.
 Coinfection describes pathogen-pathogen and pathogen-host interactions.
 Infectious disease researchers need look no farther than the well-vetted field of community ecology for both methodology and expertise.
 By imagining a community of parasites populating a host environment, the ideas of competition, mutualism and resource-depletion come readily to mind.
 By bringing fundamental principles of community ecology into the infectious disease arena, I hope to begin to think about coinfection from a novel angle, bringing the top minds in each field together.
-B) Broader Impacts: Pollinator Conservation.
+B) Pollinator Conservation.
 Increased mortality due to coinfection poses a risk to the native bee community as well as managed honeybees.
 These pathogens, especially N. ceranae and various RNA viruses (including DWV and BQCV) have been shown to be spilling over into native wild bee communities (8).
 Understanding how pathogens interact with each other and their host in managed honeybees will allow us to make better recommendations for treatment options, potentially decreasing honeybee mortality as well as native pollinator declines due to spillover benefitting beekeepers, growers, bee communities and consumers alike.

 References: 1) Aizen, M. a., et al. 2009.
 How much does agriculture depend on pollinators?
 Lessons from long-term trends in crop production.
 Annals of Botany, 103: 1579–1588.
 2) Morse, R. a, & Calderone, N. W. 2000.
 The value of honey bees as pollinators of US crops in 2000.
 Bee Culture, 128: 1–15.
 3) Van Engelsdorp, D., et al. 2008.
-A survey of honey bee colony losses in the U.S., Fall 2007 to Spring 2008.
-PLoS ONE, 3(12): 8–13.
+A survey of honey bee colony losses in the U.S., PLoS ONE, 3(12): 8–13.
 4) Cox-Foster, D. L., et al. 2007.
 A metagenomic survey of microbes in honey bee colony collapse disorder.
 Science 318: 283–287.
 5) 6) Johnson, P. T. J., et al. 2016.
 Why infectious disease research needs community ecology.
 Science.
 349(6252): 1-20.
 Hébert-dufresne, L., & Althouse, B. M. 2015.
 Complex dynamics of synergistic coinfections on realistically clustered networks.
 PNAS.
 112(33): 1–6.
 7) Dietemann, V., et al. 2013.
 Standard methods for varroa research, Journal of Apicultural Research.
 52(1): 1–54.
 8) Fürst, M et al. 2014.
 Disease associations between honeybees and bumblebees as a threat to wild pollinators.
 Nature.
 506: 364-373.